Constitution & by-laws

 5) Office Bearers: (a) Chairperson, (b) President, (c) Vice-President, (d) General Secretary, (e) Joint Secretary, (f) Treasurer, (g) Information Technology (I.T) Coordinator, (h) Social Relations Coordinator, (i) Media Wing Coordinator

-(a) Every person, admitted to any class of membership of Association shall behave in such a manner as to preserve the association’s image and dignity and shall not misuse authority or association for personal gain and self-interest.
+(a) Every person admitted to any class of membership in the Association shall act in a manner that preserves the Association’s image and dignity and shall not misuse authority or association for personal gain.

-(b) The members shall abide with the aims and rules of the association.
+(b) Members shall abide by the aims and rules of the association.

-(c) The participants those who fail to perform their tasks and obligations in accordance with the principles may be terminated or disqualified from their roles, posts, and membership.
+(c) Participants who fail to perform their duties in accordance with the Association’s principles may be terminated or disqualified from their roles, posts, and membership.

-(a) All students who were part of Carmel school from any academic year since inception are eligible to become members of the Association on payment of Entrance & Annual membership fee of Rs.100/- (Rupees One Hundred Only).
+(a) All students who were part of Carmel school during any academic year since its inception are eligible to become members of the Association upon payment of the Admission and Annual membership fee of ₹ 100/- (Rupees One Hundred Only).

 (b) The members shall abide with aims and rules of the Association.

-(c) A member who has paid an annual subscription for three years in a row is eligible for Nomination and Voting.
+(c) A member who has paid the annual subscription for three consecutive years is eligible for Nomination and Voting.

-(d) Members can avail of services and initiatives offered from time to time by the Association.
+(d) Members may avail themselves of services and initiatives offered by the Association from time to time.

-(e) Members are expected to conduct themselves in line with the By-Laws of the association while representing Carmel alumni Association and participating in the association activities.
+(e) Members are expected to conduct themselves in accordance with the By-Laws while representing the Association and participating in its activities.

-(a) Serve as ex-officio member of all committees and will provide proposals for the association’s Growth Progress.
+(a) Serve as ex-officio member of all committees and provide proposals for the association’s Growth and development.

-(b) The general role of executive members is to oversee day-to-day operations, organize fund raising efforts, and secure funds either directly or through the Managing Advisory Committee.
+(b) Oversee day-to-day operations, organize fund raising efforts, and secure resources either directly or through the Managing Advisory Committee.

 (c) Approving major expenditures that impact the Association’s finances either directly or through the Managing Advisory Committee.

-(d) Representing the interests of the Association to the public, donors and others.
+(d) Represent the Association’s interests to the public, donors and other stake holders.

-(e) Overseeing the work of committees and the association’s finances either directly or through the Managing Advisory Committee.
+(e) Overseeing the committees work and finances activities of the Association either directly or through the Managing Advisory Committee.

 (a) Serve as ex-officio member of all committees.

-(b) An Honorary member shall be a member with all the rights duties and privileges of membership of the association without any obligation to pay membership Fee or any subscriptions.
+(b) Have all the rights, duties and privileges of membership without any obligation to pay membership Fee or any subscriptions.

-(d) An Honorary member may attend meetings and speak, give suggestions and engage in all activities but not make vote.
+(d) May attend meetings, speak, suggest and participate in all activities but shall not vote.

-(e) Collaborate with the office Bearers to provide proposals for the association’s Growth Progress.
+(e) Collaborate with the office Bearers to support the association’s Growth.

 (a) Serve as ex-officio member of all committees.

-(b) The Managing Advisory Committee shall help to resolve members issues that may arise from time to time.
+(b) The Managing Advisory Committee resolve members issues that may arise from time to time.

 (c) To provide wise counsel and make decisions on any issues or disputes raised by members or by any another form.